Theragatha - The Verses of the Senior Monks

 760Like a thunder-cloud of restlessness,

-That sweep along a person with bad views.
+that sweep off a person with bad views.

 761The streams flow everywhere;